There we visited China Camp State Park- a historic shrimp-fishing village

 redwood tree in Leggett, California.

-(Pete and Vicki at Chandelier tree.)
+Pete and Vicki at Chandelier Tree, Leggett, California, 2022

 We